 First, some definitions:

-Transgender: Someone for whom their body parts (sex assigned at birth) are different from their internal felt sense of gender (gender identity).
+Body parts (sex assigned at birth) are different from their internal felt sense of gender (gender identity)

 Parents often have questions as they begin to understand that body parts do not determine gender, and that gender is broader than two simple categories.